Fumihito, Crown Prince of Japan

 Fumihito, Crown Prince Akishino (秋篠宮皇嗣文仁親王, Akishino-no-miya Kōshi Fumihito Shinnō) is the heir presumptive to the Japanese throne.
-He is the younger brother of Emperor Naruhito and the second son of Emperor Emeritus Akihito and Empress Emerita Michiko.
-Since his marriage in June 1990, he has held the title Prince Akishino (秋篠宮, Akishino-no-miya), serving as the head of the Akishino branch of the Imperial House of Japan.
+He is the younger brother of Emperor Naruhito, and the younger son of Emperor Emeritus Akihito and Empress Emerita Michiko.
+Since his marriage in June 1990, he has had the title Prince Akishino (秋篠宮, Akishino-no-miya) and has headed the Akishino branch of the Imperial House of Japan.

-Educated at Gakushuin University, Fumihito earned a bachelor's degree in political science before obtaining a doctoral degree in ornithology from the Graduate University for Advanced Studies.
-He married Kiko Kawashima in 1990, and together they have three children: Princess Mako, Princess Kako, and Prince Hisahito.

-In November 2020, Fumihito was formally proclaimed Crown Prince during the Rikkōshi-Senmei-no-gi (Ceremony for Proclamation of Crown Prince) held in Tokyo, officially recognizing him as the heir presumptive to the throne.
-Prior to his investiture, the ongoing Japanese imperial succession debate had prompted discussions among lawmakers about revising Japan's Imperial Household Law to allow female succession.
-The birth of Hisahito in September 2006, however, secured the male line of succession, positioning him immediately after his father.
-Fumihito's niece, Princess Aiko, remains legally ineligible to ascend the throne under the current agnatic primogeniture system, although debate over the potential for future empresses regnant continues.
+Fumihito has a bachelor's degree in political science from Gakushuin University and a Doctor of Philosophy degree in ornithology from the Graduate University for Advanced Studies.
+In 1990, he married Kiko Kawashima, with whom he has three children: Mako, Kako, and Hisahito.
+In November 2020, Fumihito was officially declared the heir presumptive to the throne, during the Ceremony for Proclamation of Crown Prince (Rikkōshi-Senmei-no-gi) in Tokyo.
+Preceding his investiture as Crown Prince, the ongoing Japanese imperial succession debate had resulted in some politicians holding a favorable view on rescinding agnatic primogeniture, which was implemented in 1889.
+However, once Fumihito and Kiko had their son Hisahito in September 2006, he became next in the line of succession following his father.
+Fumihito's niece and Emperor Naruhito's only child, Princess Aiko, remains at present legally ineligible to inherit the throne, while debate about the possibility of having future empresses regnant continues.

-As active working members of the Imperial Family, Crown Prince Fumihito and Crown Princess Kiko undertake numerous official duties, including attendance at national and international summits, state ceremonies, and events representing Japan abroad.
-The couple often serve as official representatives of the Imperial Household at engagements involving heads of state and other dignitaries.
+As active working members of the imperial family, Fumihito and his wife Kiko's schedule includes attending summits, and organisational and global event meetings.
+The couple have particularly represented the Japanese imperial house in ceremonies involving heads of state and VIPs abroad.